Tax Information: 1098-T

 Box 8 is only checked if you have been at least a half-time student (6 credit hours for undergraduate students; 4 credit hours for graduate) for a least one academic period that began during the calendar year.

 Box 9 is checked if you were enrolled as a graduate student for at least one academic period during the calendar year for which reporting is required.
-As of 2019, Box 9 is also checked for students enrolled in professional school (Medical, Dental, Optometry, Pharmacy, Law, Veterinary).
+Box 9 is also checked for students enrolled in professional school (Medical, Dental, Optometry, Pharmacy, Law, Veterinary).

 Common Qualifying and Non-Qualifying Expenses